 Applications are now open for tree removal and replacement

 We are excited to announce that the tree removal and replacement program is now accepting applications.
 The program prioritizes applications from property owners who live at their property and whose household income is under $94,650 (for households from 1 to 4 people).
-See this chart for households of 5 or more people.
+See this chart for households of 5 or more people(External link).
 The application will not accept submissions from households making above these income limits.

 The application process is 100% online and available in English, Hmong, Somali, and Spanish.
 Proof of income is required.